stfc/PSyclone/doc/developer_guide/developers.rst

     :members:

 This class collects information for each variable used in the tree starting with the given node.
-A VariablesAccessInfo instance can store information about variables in any arbitrary code, not only for a PSyIR node.
-You can pass it to more than one ``reference_accesses()`` function to add more variable access information, or use the ``merge()`` function to combine two VariablesAccessInfo objects into one.
-It is up to the user to keep track of which access information is stored in an VariablesAccessInfo instance.
+A `VariablesAccessInfo` instance can store information about variables in any arbitrary code, not only for a PSyIR node.
+You can pass it to more than one `reference_accesses()` function to add more variable access information, or use the `merge()` function to combine two `VariablesAccessInfo` objects into one.
+It is up to the user to keep track of which access information is stored in a `VariablesAccessInfo` instance.

-For each variable used an instance of ``psyclone.core.access_info.VariableAccessInfo`` is created, which collects all accesses for that variable using ``psyclone.config.access_info.AccessInfo``
+For each variable used an instance of `psyclone.core.access_info.VariableAccessInfo` is created, which collects all accesses for that variable using `psyclone.config.access_info.AccessInfo`
 instances:

 .. autoclass:: psyclone.core.access_info.VariableAccessInfo